ah682/jpmc-forage-program/README.md

-#JPMorgan Chase & Co Forage Program Tasks One, Two and Three all of which are complete
+#JPMorgan Chase & Co Forage Program tasks one, two and three all of which are complete